-- ADE recommends that you keep the following spare parts on hand for field service.
+- Northern Lights recommends that you keep the following spare parts on hand for field service.
 The parts are available from your local Northern Lights dealer.
 Some marine models already have "On-Board-Kits," a handy box that contains the most common parts you will need.

 - 2. All owners should have the following:

 - a.
 Primary and secondary fuel filter elements

 - b.
 Oil filters

 - c.
-Air filter (industrial units only)
+Air filter

 - d.
 Alternator belt

 - e.
 Thermostat and gaskets

 - f.
-Raw water pump impeller & gaskets (marine only)
+Raw water pump impeller & gaskets

-- f.
+- g.
 Glow plug

-- g.
+- h.
 Injector and washer

 - 3. If your set is operating a long distance from a servicing dealer, add the following:

 - a.
 Complete set of injectors

 - b.
 Copper washers for injector change

 - c.
 Complete set of glow plugs

 - d.
 Fuel lift pump